 A detail of the front cover of ‘The Bonniest Companie’.
 Art by Olivia Lomenech Gill

-Taken from the collection ‘The Bonniest Companie’, published on 8 October by Picador.
-Available to preorder now in the Caught by the River shop.
+Taken from the collection ‘The Bonniest Companie'(Picador).
+Available to purchase in the Caught by the River shop.

 Kathleen will be joining us at Caught by the River Calder, 22-24 January.
 More information